 For every share you owned (including each share of common stock issuable upon exercise of certain outstanding warrants) as of the Record Date, you will receive one Basic Subscription Right, which gives you the opportunity to purchase one Unit, consisting of one share of our Preferred Stock and 125 Warrants, for a price of \$1,000 per Unit.
-For example, if you owned 100 shares of common stock as of the Record Date, you will receive Subscription Rights and will have the right to purchase 100 shares of our Preferred Stock and Warrants to purchase 12,500 shares of our common stock for \$1,000 per Unit (or a total payment of \$100,000).
+For example, if you owned 100 shares of common stock as of the Record Date, you will receive Subscription Rights and will have the right to purchase 100 shares of our Preferred Stock and Warrants to purchase of \$1,000 per Unit (or a total payment of \$100,000).
 You may exercise all or a portion of your Basic Subscription Rights or you may choose not to exercise any Basic Subscription Rights at all.